Do you suspect that your partner is afraid of marriage? Are you at a loss for how to deal with it? This article is for you!

-You also need to determine what is holding you back.
-Make sure you are honest with yourself and others, so you have the best chance of getting over this fear and living the way you want to.
+It would help if you also determined what is holding you back.
+Make sure you are honest with yourself and others so you have the best chance of getting over this fear and living the way you want to.

-There is help available, and this condition can be treated in a few different ways, which means you don’t need to lose hope!
+Help is available, and this condition can be treated in a few different ways, so you don’t need to lose hope!

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.